Skip to Content

 Knowledgeable New York City Attorneys Protecting Your Workplace Rights

 Gender identity refers to a person's internal sense of their gender, which might be the same as or different from the sex that they were assigned at birth.
-Gender identity may be male, female, neither both, and transgender.
-Gender identity is different from sexual orientation, which refers to the gender or gender to which a person has sexual attraction.
+Gender identity may be male, female, neither, both, and transgender.
+Gender identity is different from sexual orientation, which refers to the gender or genders to which a person has sexual attraction.
 Gender identity discrimination is illegal in New York, and you should consult a sex discrimination lawyer if you believe that you may have been a victim of this form of misconduct.
 At Phillips & Associates, our New York City gender identity discrimination lawyers may be able to represent you in a lawsuit for damages.

 Gender Identity Discrimination